 The Redfern’s new season, which runs from September 2017 to April 2018, brings a variety of dynamic events that are entertaining, thought-provoking, funny, and suitable for all ages.
 Highlights include: New Hampshire-based Neoteric Dance Collaborative’s Let Dance!
 80s Edition which invites everyone to get up and dance, East African singer and songwriter Somi makes her Keene debut with jazz and R&B hits, an Algerian dance company La Companie Hervé Koubi delivers a jaw-dropping acrobatic-style dance, Alloy Orchestra returns to play an original soundtrack to the swash buckling silent film The Black Pirate, and two Saturday morning family shows – the magic of Keene illusionist Jason Purdy and the eco-music of Johnny Fireseed and the Junkyard Dogs.

-Tickets for the new season go on sale Monday, August 7 to members only, and to the general public a week later on Monday, August 14.
+Tickets for the new season are now on sale.
 Memberships can be purchased by phone 358-2168 and in person when the Redfern Box Office is open, Monday to Friday, from 12 to 6 p.m.
-After August 14, online at keene.edu/arts/redfern/.
+Purchase online at keene.edu/arts/redfern/.

 • NEOTERIC DANCE COLLABORATIVE Let’s Dance!
 80s Edition (Friday, September 22, 7 p.m).